FadillahAR/good-food-mood/README.md

 # creating nuxt app
 $ npx create-nuxt-app good-mood

+# setup packages, styling & code the components and pages and deploy to Netlify

 # serve with hot reload at localhost:3000
 $ npm run dev
 ```